openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-1_0.md

 The following aspects are in scope of this interoperability profile:

-* Profile of OpenID4VCI to issue IETF SD-JWT VCs (can be both remote and in-person), including
+* Profile of OpenID4VCI to issue IETF SD-JWT VCs, including
   * Wallet Attestation
 * Profile of OpenID4VP to present IETF SD-JWT VCs
 * Profile of OpenID4VP over the W3C Digital Credentials API [@w3c.digital_credentials_api] to present